openjck/domainspy/README.md

-domainspy helps you monitor domains for availability.
-Provide a list of domains that you care about, run the script, and domainspy will tell you if any of them are available.
+domainspy monitors domains for availability.
+Provide a list of domains that you want to buy, run the script, and domainspy will tell you if any of them are available.

 You might want to consider running domainspy automatically, for example as a cron job, and having the results emailed to you.